gamebreakers-org/activeai/SESSIONS.md

 - add whisper as a neural network via replicate.com
 - add embeddings as a concept - not sure what/how yet
 - make better examples for routing, it's a bit iffy right now
+- add a better way in code to test controllers test cases etc.
+- test out if the code models work better than the text ones

 # 30 December 2022